Centre for Primary Health and Social Care

 Health and Social Care Management and Policy - MSc

-This course, accredited by the Institute of Healthcare Management, examines the social, political and economic context within which health and social services operate, locating this within the advanced study of social policy.
+This course examines the social, political and economic context within which health and social services operate, locating this within the advanced study of social policy.

 Public Health - MSc

 The Public Health MSc focuses on wider determinants of health and wellbeing, and is ideal for anyone interested in working to improve population health and health promotion.

 Public Health and Health Promotion (Top-up) - BSc (Hons)

 With the increasing importance placed on health promotion, public health, and the social determinants of health by society, this exciting new top-up degree is ideal if you want to extend your knowledge and make a difference to peoples' health and wellbeing.